-TABLE 3.6 PERSONNEL, SUBCONTRACTING AND OTHER MAJOR DIRECT COST ITEMS FOR BENEFICIARY 6 UNIVR FOR THE PERIOD Work Package Item description Amount Explanations 1, 2, 3, 4, 5, 6, Personnel costs 48.135,3€ Salaries of Papetti Stefano for 6 p/m, De Sena Antonio for 3 p/m, Polotti Pietro for 4 p/m, Civolani Marco for 2 p/m, Morreale Fabio for 1 p/m.
-Salaries of UNIVR own staff: Federico Fontana 0.8 p/m and Cesari Paola for 1 p/m 1, 3, 4 Travel 5.011,54€ Mission expenses: project meetings and related research activities 1, 3, 4, 5 Equipment 3.336,42 € Depreciations for the 2 nd period and other durable purchases 1, 3, 4, 5 Other direct costs 1.183,11 € Consumable purchases and other expenses TOTA L DIRECT COSTS 57.666,37 € · d) Financial statements - Form C and Summary financial report e) Certificates
+TABLE 3.6 PERSONNEL, SUBCONTRACTING AND OTHER MAJOR DIRECT COST ITEMS FOR BENEFICIARY 6 UNIVR FOR THE PERIOD Work Package Item description Amount Explanations 1, 2, 3, 4, 5, 6, Personnel costs 48.098,52€ Salaries of Papetti Stefano for 6 p/m, De Sena Antonio for 3 p/m, Polotti Pietro for 4 p/m, Civolani Marco for 2 p/m, Morreale Fabio for 1 p/m.
+Salaries of UNIVR own staff: Federico Fontana 0.8 p/m and Cesari Paola for 1 p/m 1, 3, 4 Travel 5.011,54 € Mission expenses: project meetings and related research activities 1, 3, 4, 5 Equipment 3.336,42€ Depreciations for the 2 nd period and other durable purchases 1, 3, 4, 5 Other direct costs 1.183,11 € Consumable purchases and other expenses TOTA L DIRECT COSTS 57.629,59€ d) Financial statements - Form C and Summary financial report e) Certificates

-All Form C's and related Summary financial report come along with paper copies of this Periodic report once in final version, furthermore in the form of supplementary material that can be found on the web site along with the final PDF version of this report.
+All Form C's and related Summary financial report come along with a paper copy of the final version of this Periodic report, furthermore in the form of supplementary material that can be found on the web site along with the final PDF version of this report.